MyutVoilim/Projects-Portfolio/README.md

 <b>Overview:</b> A passion project that is the culmination of everything I’ve learned over the years including object-oriented programming (OOP) principles, the software development life cycle (SDLC), programming standards, unit testing, and documentation.
 This application is able to recognize hand-drawn or loaded digits, using a from scratch feed-forward neural network that uses backpropigation for error correction to progressively train the model.
 Meant to recognize number from 0 – 9, this is a highly interactive application that provides dynamic visuals on the inner workings of the neural networks confidence values.
 Additionally this application is interactive in not only drawing your own digits but creating a customizable neural network with adjustable training parameters such as learning rate and epoch count (iteration through training data) along with the ability to load and save existing models.
 This project stands a testament to how I’ve grow as a developer and my willingness to take on complex problem solving challenges.

-<b>Features</b>
+<b>Features:</b>
-- Interactive confidence values where the user can draw or load digits to see the models confidence in real-time.
+- <b>Interactive Design:</b> allowing the user to draw or load digits with real-time confidence value feedback.
-- Customizable neural networks with the ability for the user to define their own hidden layer size and node count for those layers.
+- <b>Customizable Neural Networks:</b> featuring the ability to create custom neural networks by defining hidden layer sizes and node counts.
-- Control over training parameters such as adjusting learning rates and epoch counts to influence training progression.
+- <b>Adjustable Training Parameters:</b> Control over training parameters such as learning rates and epoch counts to influence training route.
-- User-friendly interface that includes dynamic visuals, progress bars, accuracy tracking, and confidence value displays, and the ability to stop training at any time.
+- <b>User-Friendly Interface:</b> Including dynamic visuals, progress bars, accuracy tracking, and confidence value displays.
-- Functionality to save and load models as well as change training data
+- <b>Model Management:</b> Save, load, and swap out training data for greater flexibility and experimentation.

 <b>Introduction to Me and the Proejct</b>